christmas market breaks

 Berlin Christmas Markets

-Berlin has become synonymous with the idea of a Christmas market city break.
+Germany has become synonymous with the idea of a Christmas market city break and Berlin is great example of this.
 A city rich in culture and history, many visitors flock here from across Europe to experience the Christmas markets in this fantastic city.
 After a trip round the markets, head out and explore some of Berlin's cool and quirky bars.

 Birmingham Christmas Markets